Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 Nothing secret changes hands here, the link rides on your logged-in browser session.
 If you want the click-by-click version, Blotato’s MCP setup guide has the screenshots.

-Step 3: Confirm the Connection
+Step 3: Confirm the account is visible

 Ask Claude which accounts it can see.
 It runs blotato_list_accounts and prints every connected platform with its ID, Threads included.
 Seeing Threads in that output confirms Claude can publish to it.
 If it’s missing, run Step 1 again and re-authorize the account inside Blotato.

-Step 4: Write the Prompt That Posts to Threads
+Step 4: Write the prompt that publishes

 Describe the post to Claude in normal language.
 Something like “Share this to my Threads: posting to Threads from Claude now, no Meta app, no token to babysit” works fine.
 Claude sends it to blotato_create_post under the threads platform with your account ID and text, then gets back a postSubmissionId.
 Have it poll blotato_get_post_status and you’ll watch the post turn published.
 I keep an approval gate on, so nothing goes out until I’ve read what Claude wrote.